aizhuxue007/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial walks through installing and configuring the dependencies for OSTickets.<br />
+This tutorial walks through installing and configuring the dependencies required for OSTickets.<br />

 <h2>Video Demonstration</h2>